-The most common intrusive rock in Earth’s continental crust, granite is familiar as a mottled pink, white, gray, and black ornamental stone.
+Granite is the most common intrusive rock in Earth’s continental crust, It is familiar as a mottled pink, white, gray, and black ornamental stone.
 It is coarse- to medium-grained.
 Its three main minerals are feldspar, quartz, and mica, which occur as silvery muscovite or dark biotite or both.
 Of these minerals, feldspar predominates, and quartz usually accounts for more than 10 percent.
 The alkali feldspars are often pink, resulting in the pink granite often used as a decorative stone.
 Granite crystallizes from silica-rich magmas that are miles deep in Earth’s crust.
 Many mineral deposits form near crystallizing granite bodies from the hydrothermal solutions that such bodies release.

 Name origin: The name appeared for the first time in works of the English botanists, physician and philosopher Caesalpinus in the 16th century.